 Phoeniculidae - Woodhoopoes, Scimitarbills

-Woodhoopoes and scimitarbills live in open woodlands and make their nests in holes in trees.
+Woodhoopoes and scimitarbills live in open woodlands and forests.
+They nest in holes in trees, especially old woodpecker holes or natural tree cavities.

 Did You Know?

-The common scimitarbill is one of the species found in this order.
+The common scimitarbill is one of the species found in this family.

-The common scimitarbill is one of the species found in this order.
+The Common Scimitarbill is one of the species found in this family.

 World Status Key